Multi-porous extension of anisotropic poroelasticity: consolidation and related coefficients: Potential usage of anisotropic multi-porous extension

 \section{Potential usage of anisotropic multi-porous extension}

 Many porous materials, such as rocks, composites, or human tissues, exhibit anisotropic behaviour.
 The directional-dependent mechanical response of a medium can have various causes that are often combined.
-The anisotropy may be intrinsic (e.g., arrangement of crystals), induced by inhomogeneities (e.g., pores), or induced by stress (e.g., pre-existing loads).
-As mentioned in the previous section, we allow the two former types.
+The anisotropy may be intrinsic (e.g., arrangement of crystals), induced by inhomogeneities (e.g., pores), or induced by stress (e.g., fractures that record deformation due to pre-existing loads).
+As mentioned in the previous section, we allow the two former origins of anisotropy in porous media.
 The intrinsic anisotropy is described by a solid matrix.
 If pores are not spherical and are not randomly oriented, then induced anisotropy is additionally present.

 Further, certain anisotropic materials possess multiple pore sets, meaning that a medium may contain porosity clusters that are either weakly connected or isolated from each other.
 Then, our multi-porous extension of anisotropic poroelasticity theory can be used to describe the mechanics of such media.
 Although the original Biot theory has a macroscopic nature (quasi-static assumption), in our extension, the mesoscale structures are also distinguished (different pore sets), as schematically depicted in Figure~\ref{fig:one}.
 Further, one can also search for the micromechanical link to the theory (pore geometry); such linkage is discussed in our parallel paper~\citep{AdamusEtAl23b}.
 We subjectively distinguish three porosity types, where our extension is pertinent: hierarchical porosity, complex porosity, and porosity formed by spatially-distributed pore sets.
 Each type is presented in Figure~\ref{fig:two} and discussed below.